Parenting is a team effort

 By Nathalie Vallerand

 Times have certainly changed!
-Today, almost 80 percent of mothers with children aged 5 and under are employed, according to the Institut de la statistique du Québec.
+According to the Institut de la statistique du Québec’s 2022 Québec Parenting Survey, 83% of families with children aged 6 months to 17 years have two employed parents.
 That means most young kids have two working parents.
 “The influx of women into the labour market, greater gender equality, and the increase in separations and divorces are all social changes that have led to a better division of parenting responsibilities,” explains Dubeau.

 Learning to cooperate